iqram20/ComputerAidedAnalysis/resources/Week_3/Notes.md

 ---

 ✍️ *These notes summarize the theoretical and computational learning goals for Week 3.
-Example codes are avaiable in Weekly Resource Page.*
+Example codes are avaiable in Weekly Resource Page.
+Note: Although the example codes are provided as Jupyter Notebook files, you may use any platform that supports .ipynb files.*